-Eleven NBCC Continuing Education Credits are available for full attendance.
+Eleven NBCC Continuing Education Credit Hours are available for full attendance.

 Please plan to arrive before noon on Friday and to depart on Sunday.
 The program begins at 12:30 pm on Friday, November 1, 2019 and continues through later evening on Saturday, November 2, 2019, concluding with our banquet and dance.